Toddler Development and Milestones: Your 1 Year and 10 Month Old

 To meet their daily nutrition needs, it should be composed of the following:

-Introduce your tot to sources of protein such as poultry, seafood, dairy, beans, nuts and seeds, eggs, and tofu.
-One serving equals one to three tablespoons of lean meat, chicken, or fish, four to five tablespoons of dry beans and peas, or one egg (in total 17.5g of protein).
-Introduce 2 servings of fish or meat 1/3 the size of your palm.
+At this stage, it's a good idea to introduce your tot to sources of protein such as poultry, seafood, dairy, beans, nuts and seeds, eggs, and tofu.
+As a guide, keep in mind that one serving equals one to three tablespoons of lean meat, chicken, or fish, four to five tablespoons of dry beans and peas, or one egg (in total 17.5g of protein).
+Introduce two servings of fish or meat 1/3 the size of your palm.

 Your child needs about 3 cups (100g/cup) of fruits every day.
 3 cups of fruit equals 2 of fresh, frozen, or canned fruit, half cup of dried fruit and half of a large apple, cut into small pieces.

-At this stage, your child requires 1.5 cups (25g each) of vegetables every day.
+It can be challenging to feed your little one vegetables, but keep on trying!
+Your child requires 1.5 cups (25g each) of vegetables every day.
 1.5 cups of vegetables equals to 1 cup cooked mashed or finely chopped vegetables, 1/4 large tomato and/or 1/4 a medium carrot.

 - Fruits: 3 cups for boys; 3 cups for girls